 For students who enter the doctoral program with an existing MA (in anthropology or a related field), the faculty develop an individualized program of study based on a student's existing coursework and goals.

-PhD students also may elect to pursue an optional concentration in either feminist anthropology or paleoanthropology.
+PhD students also may elect to pursue an optional concentration in feminist anthropology.

 For program requirements, refer to the current Graduate Student Guidebook on the Department of Anthropology website.

-Students normally are admitted under the assumption that they intend to pursue the PhD.
+Students normally are admitted under the assumption that they intend to pursue the PhD, with the exception of students entering into the cultural resource management–archaeology MA program.
 Students without an MA in anthropology devote the first two years to fulfilling the MA requirements.
 After those requirements are completed, the student's committee may award the MA with admittance to the PhD program.

 Students with an MA in anthropology from another institution may proceed directly into a PhD program organized around their special research interests.
 If they lack any of the requirements of the graduate program at the University of Iowa, they are informed of those requirements when admitted.
 Acceptance of credit hours from other institutions will follow UI regulations.